learn-co-curriculum/has-many-through-forms-rails-labs/README.md

 <p data-visibility='hidden'>View <a href='https://learn.co/lessons/has-many-through-forms-rails-labs' title='Has Many Through Forms Rails Labs'>Has Many Through Forms Rails Labs</a> on Learn.co and start learning to code for free.</p>

+<p class='util--hide'>View <a href='https://learn.co/lessons/has-many-through-forms-rails-labs'>Has Many Through in Forms Lab</a> on Learn.co and start learning to code for free.</p>